-- ► Check for twisted rim hooks. - ⇒ Replace rims with twisted rim hooks.
-Never repair the rim with pliers and bend the hook back.

-7.5.1.7 Checking the spokes

-- ▶ Press spokes slightly together with your thumb and index finger.
-Check to ensure that the tension is the same for all spokes.
+- Check for twisted rim hooks. - ➡ Replace rims with twisted rim hooks.
+Never repair the rim with pliers and bend the hook back. - 7.5.1.7 Checking the spokes - Press spokes slightly together with your thumb and index finger.
+Check to ensure that the tension is the same for all spokes. - ➡ Contact your specialist dealer if the spokes are loose or are tensioned differently.